greenwoodad/nmrsync/README.md

 * `RemoteUser`: User on the remote computer that you can SSH as.

-* `RemoteDataPath`: Path containing NMR data on the remote comupter.
+* `RemoteDataPath`: Full path containing NMR data on the remote comupter.
 Topspin/ICON-NMR usernames should be found in this folder.

-* `LocalDataPath`: Path on local computer to transfer the data to.
+* `LocalDataPath`: Full path on local computer to transfer the data to.

 * `MountedPath`: (optional) A second path on the local computer to transfer data to.
 This can be an external hard drive or a windows file share, for instance.
 (There's no requirement that this actually refer to a mounted file system but it should be local.)